 At 6 days, I called and the agent told me it was automatic at 55 hours.
 This is not in line with their site, so I asked for a supervisor, they also said 55 hours automatically, with KLM’s algorithm.
-I hung up and tried again, the next agent said 30 hours automatic.
+I hung up and tried again, the next agent said 30 hours automatically.
 Hung up, tried again.
-3rd agent says it is a mis-translation and I need to call at 4 days, not before 4 days.
-Ok, lets call back in 2 days.
+3rd agent says it is a mistranslation and I need to call at 4 days, not before 4 days.
+Ok, let’s call back in 2 days.

 Monday afternoon rolls around, it is now 4 days before my flight.
 I call.
 The agent then tells me it is automatic 4 days before and I don’t need to do anything.
 This sounds like a reasonable explanation, and her supervisor also told me this was true.
 So I let it go.
 She says I should see it on my account before dinner.

-I get sent to several different agents, all passing the buck and blaming the last agent for the problems, before one continues guarantee me that they will not seat us apart – it is a security risk and just can’t happen.
-I don’t believe her, since every agent so far has been wrong.
+I get sent to several different agents, all passing the buck and blaming the last agent for the problems before one continues to guarantee me that they will not seat us apart – it is a security risk and just can’t happen.
+I don’t believe her since every agent so far has been wrong.